danypark91/hd_knn_rfor/hd_knn_tree.md

     ## [1] "Error of the Model :  0.1744"

 ### 1-4.
 Prediction and Performance Measure

+As we dicovered the best-fit model of `KNN`, we should examine the predictability of the model.

 ``` r
 #Confusion Matrix of the KNN